philc/vimium/README.markdown

 1.20 (Unreleased)

 -  In link hints mode, holding down the shift key will now toggle between opening in the current tab and opening in a new tab.
+-  Two new commands to scroll to the left and right edges of the page bound to zH and zL respectively.
+-  Bug fixes.

 1.19 (06/29/2010)